Lisbon Regicide: Prelude

 "[The King governed] against all the Parties and men that served him..."

 The king was becoming increasingly vulnerable.
 By then, members of the Republican Party had already decided to support direct (and indirect) dissident groups such as the Carbonária (organized by elements of Portuguese Freemasonry) to force regime change.
 On 28 January 1908, several republican leaders were imprisoned in an affair which became known as the Golpe do Elevador da Biblioteca (the Municipal Library Elevator Coup).
-Police found republican Afonso Costa and Francisco Correia Herédia (viscount of Ribeira Brava), both armed, at the Municipal Library elevator with others who had gathered to attempt a coup d'état.
+Police found republican Afonso Costa and the Viscount of Ribeira Brava, both armed, at the Municipal Library elevator with others who had gathered to attempt a coup d'état.
 They were members of a faction known as the Grupo dos Dezoite (Group of 18), who were responsible for executing João Franco.
 António José de Almeida, Carbonária leader Luz de Almeida, journalist João Chagas, João Pinto dos Santos, França Borges and Álvaro Poppe were imprisoned with other conspirators.
 José Maria de Alpoim escaped to Spain.
 During the events 93 republican sympathizers were detained and their arms confiscated, but the party was only partially dismantled.

 In response to these events (in which the monarch faced reactionary elements opposed to policies he believed were fair), his government presented King Carlos with the 30 January 1908 Decree.
 This law demanded deportation or colonial expulsion, without trial, to individuals convicted of attempting to subvert the public order.
 At the signing of the document the King declared, "I sign my sentence of death, but you gentlemen want it that way".
 Ironically, although the decree was signed on 30 January, it was not made public before the 1 February assassination.
 Preparations for the King's assassination were made in advance, according to evidence obtained at the home of assassin Manuel Buíça on 28 January.
 At the end of 1907, during a conference at Café Brébant on Boulevard Poissonière in Paris, a group of Portuguese politicians and French revolutionaries had already planned the liquidation of the head of government.
 On the morning of 1 February in the Quinta do Ché (in the parish of Santa Maria dos Olivais) and the days preceding it, the conspirators confirmed their decision to proceed with the attempt.